TommasoPino/COMET-Docker-Compose/README.md

 ## Compatibility

-**If you are going to create own variations on these docker-compose files or create your own bear in mind that version `4.0.0` of CDP Webservices does not support database images version higher than `1.3.1`.**
+**If you are going to create your own variations on these docker-compose files or create your own, bear in mind that version `4.0.0` of CDP Webservices does not support database images version higher than `1.3.1`.**

 ## Usage